wazeerkamdar/Data-Analysis-and-Data-Science/README.md

 IPL_Data_Analysis_Dashboard: An image of the dashboard.
 Of course you cannot interact with it since its... just an image!
 Doesn't require any setup to view though.

-**Bellabeat Files:**

-Bellabeat-Analysis: A complete data analysis project performed in RStudio.
-Involves analysing fitness tracking data to generate marketing strategies for fitness tracking smart devices.

-Bellabeat-Presentation: A slideshow based on the above analysis, that would be used in a hypothetical presentation to company stakeholders.
-Please go to https://wazeerkamdar.github.io/ to view.